momozahara/RatkinRaceStandalone/README.md

 ### Roadmap

-- add ratkin slave and refugee kinds
+- learn about the quests modding to allow more ratkin quests and incidents related